 All of these activities, although associated with your cafe, will be registrable under separate categories.
 This knowledge is essential as it can help you protect your brand further down the track.
 If you envision your cafe expanding in the future, this is definitely something to consider.

-Why is Registering in More than one Class Important?
+Why register in more than one class?

-Firstly, registering your trademark across a number of relevant classes can give your trademark extra protection in the event that someone opposes your trademark.
-For example, if you register a trademark and it is opposed by another trader who operates in a considerably different field and their mark is registered in an unrelated class to yours, the scope for finding that your trademark has infringed theirs is limited.
+Firstly, registering your trademark across a number of classes can give your trademark extra protection.
+For example, you may register a trademark and have it opposed by another trader.
+This be even though they operate in a considerably different field and their mark is registered in an unrelated class to yours.
+If your classes are not the same or do not overlap, their trademark cannot be enforced.
 This occurs because your mark will be protected in the classes that it is registered.
-Fundamentally, the more classes your mark is registered in the more protection it will have.
+Fundamentally, the more classes your mark is registered in, the more protection it will have.

 How Do I Know What Classes my Trademark Will Come Under?

 It is not an easy endeavour to understand and remember each and every trademark category that IP Australia offers.
 However, using the Trademarks Classification Search tool on IP Australia’s website is an easy way to understand the classes that your trademark will be associated with.